 To select a file to be played in the preview, simply click on it, it will be highlighted in blue.

-Note: If you want to get the cleanest, smoothest looking subtitles (or get their true color for ASS/SSA subtitles) check the option to embed the subtitles into the video.
 DVD standard and the use of soft subtitles (ones that can be turned on or off) have limitations and embedding the subtitles into the video removes these limitations and give a more professional/beautiful result.
+Blu-ray subtitles do not have these limitations so you can leave them as "soft subtitles".
+So if you want to get the cleanest, smoothest looking subtitles (or get their true color for ASS/SSA subtitles) check the option to embed the subtitles into the video.
 For more information read this post

 If you always want to apply the same settings to your subtitles, you can set subtitle settings once and for all at General Settings -> Subtitle tab -> Subtitle text style rendering.
 Font: